 What kind of research should I do before BIMUN?

 BIMUN participants are expected to be well-informed and skilled representatives of their assigned country by the moment they arrive at the Conference.
 When simulation starts, each student becomes the representative of his/her assigned delegation.
-In order to fill this role, among other things students should research: their country (including background and current events); the topics of discussion; the positions of other countries (both allies and adversaries); the BIMUN rules of procedure; and general information about the United Nations.
+In order to fill this role, among other things students should research: their country (including background and current events); the topics of discussion; the positions of other countries; the BIMUN rules of procedure; and general information about the United Nations.

 BIMUN provides assistance in this research through BIMUN info packs, which will be available only to the selected participants before the Conference at the Preparation link.
 The pack provides a detailed outline of how an individual can fulfill the required research.
 Additionally, a synopsis of the history and current status of each topic is provided, along with a detailed bibliography, in order to assist students in additional research.